CMS finalizes key rules to enhance behavioral health services for rural and tribal communities

 Beneficiaries and services covered

-Under this proposed exception, any Medicaid beneficiary receiving services from an IHS/tribal clinic would be eligible for coverage, regardless of where the service is provided.
+Under this exception, any Medicaid beneficiary receiving services from an IHS/tribal clinic will be eligible for coverage, regardless of where the service is provided.
 This broad coverage aims to ensure that tribal members can access necessary healthcare services without being constrained by geographical limitations.

 Exclusions and limitations

-It’s important to note that CMS has not proposed to include facilities operated by urban Indian organizations (UIOs) in this exception.
-This exclusion highlights the focused nature of the proposal on addressing the specific needs of IHS and tribal clinics while potentially leaving room for future considerations regarding UIOs.
+It’s important to note that CMS has not included facilities operated by urban Indian organizations (UIOs) in this exception.
+This exclusion highlights the focused nature of the new rule on addressing the specific needs of IHS and tribal clinics while potentially leaving room for future considerations regarding UIOs.

 Optional exceptions for behavioral health and rural clinics

-Recognizing the diverse healthcare needs across different communities, CMS has also proposed optional exceptions to the “four walls” requirement for behavioral health clinics and those located in rural areas.
+Recognizing the diverse healthcare needs across different communities, CMS has also finalized optional exceptions to the four walls requirement for behavioral health clinics and those located in rural areas.
 These exceptions, to be codified at 42 CFR 440.90(d) and 42 CFR 440.90(e), offer states the flexibility to expand service delivery models in these critical areas.

 - Optional adoption by states covering the clinic services benefit.